percona/proxysql-admin-tool-doc/docs/psh-configuration.md

 ## Example of a configuration file

-A configuration file is used to control the Percona Scheduler Admin operations.
+A configuration file is used to control the `pxc-scheduler-handler` operations.
 The file can be changed as needed.
 The administrator controls what protected resources the tool can access.

 ```{.text .no-copy}
 # For the detailed manual, see